CodePushGo/website/src/content/blog/en/how-to-add-dependencies-in-capacitor-plugins.md

     ```

-> "We practice agile development and @Capgo is mission-critical in delivering continuously to our users!" - Rodrigo Mantica
+> "We practice agile development and @CodePushGo is mission-critical in delivering continuously to our users!" - Rodrigo Mantica

-Capgo also provides an analytics dashboard for real-time insights into update success rates and user activity.
+CodePushGo also provides an analytics dashboard for real-time insights into update success rates and user activity.
 Features like one-click rollback and error tracking help resolve any issues quickly, keeping your plugin updates running smoothly.

 ## Conclusion